Reagent is used as a turbidimetric immunoassay for the quantitative in vitro

 – Diseases that prevent iron absorption (sprue, Crohn’s disease).

 – Malabsorption syndrome

-– Increased iron requirements (e.g. during pregnancy, lactation and growth phase)
+– Increased iron requirement (e.g. during pregnancy, lactation and growth phase)

-– Iron loss (e.g. menstrual bleeding, bleeding in case of gastric ulcer)
+– Iron loss (e.g. menstrual bleeding, bleeding due to gastric ulcer)

 – Transferrin deficiency (e.g. in certain kidney diseases)

-– Iron distribution disorders (e.g. due to hepatitis, infections, tumours, uremia, liver damage, haemolysis)
+– Iron distribution disorders (e.g. due to hepatitis, infections, tumors, uremia, liver damage, hemolysis)

-– Iron utilization disorder (e.g. due to anemia, folic acid or vitamin B21 deficiency, hemoglobinopathies)
+– Iron utilization disorders (e.g. due to anemia, folic acid or vitamin B21 deficiency, hemoglobinopathies)

 – Frequent blood transfusions